lucca-aldf/aces-high/README.md

 -Switch to ~~a mouse-based UI~~ Unity
--Add new battle mode against enemy ace squadrons -Implement passage of time (Possible timespan from WW1 to near-future) -Switch to using fictional aircraft
+-Add new battle mode against enemy ace squadrons -Implement passage of time (Possible timespan from WW1 to near-future) -Expand list of fictional aircraft
 -Expand the list of enemies, possibly using procedural generation -Hiring system for new pilots and capture/retirement conditions